TienjinHuang/MaskPerturbation/README.md

 ## I also plan to test the effect of rho on the performence under global prunning setting.

+## if you have any idea for analysis, just do it as you think.
+We can share the experimental/analysis setting and results in slack or here in time.

-## Do analysis following your thought if you have.
-You could also do some testing for global prunning setting if you would like.
+## If you have no idea for analysis, you could also do some testing for global-wise prunning setting if you would like.